Sky-1107/Sky-1107/README.md

-## Hello :D
+## BTW my nickname is Colin, not Sky (it is a long story...)

+Nice to meet you!
 I am a year 1 undergraduate studying in the [Bachelor of Engineering Elite Programme](https://admissions.hku.hk/programmes/undergraduate-programmes/bachelor-of-engineering-elite-programme), offered by [The University of Hong Kong](https://www.hku.hk/).

 I am planning to declare Computer Science as my first major and Quantitative Finance as my second major in year 2.